My Early Computer Days (pre DOS)

 By now I had learned a major amount about computers, but was getting very frustrated by the lack of software and accessories available for my system.
 It was obvious that the main hobbyist activity was with the Intel 8080, the Zilog Z-80 and the S-100 systems.

 I decided to buy an Imsai system, which was very similar to the Altair, but better built.
-I figured I could use the Sphere as a terminal for the Imsai, and the Imsai as a mass storage device for the Sphere.
+In addition to having a system which was compatible with "the rest of the world", I figured I could use the Sphere as a terminal for the Imsai, and the Imsai as a mass storage device for the Sphere.
 After I built the Imsai and added floppy disks to it, I had a truly amazing system.
 Boot ROMs were now available to eliminate having to toggle in the boot program.
 Affordable floppy drives (8 inch) and the newly available CP/M operating system allowed easy and direct access to any programs available.

 Each time I designed and built a special board I used a hand wire wrap technique.
 I would insert all the sockets into a perforated board, then wire by wire I would strip about an inch of insulation from my wire, poke it into the end of a special hand wire wrap tool, place the tool over the correct pin and twist it until I had a very neat wrap of the wire over the pin.
 I would then route the wire to the next pin to be connected and repeat the operation.
 You could place two or three wraps on each pin, so you could connect all the required points together.
 It was a very effective, but very tedious, construction method.
 Of course the professionals used electric wire wrap guns, but I never graduated to that level.